Revisiting closed asymptotic couples: Closed -couples of Hahn Type

 \subsection{The language and theory of normalized $H$-triples of Hahn type}

-We construe a normalized $H$-triple $\Ga=\big((\Gamma,\psi,P), \k; \sc\!\big)$ of Hahn type as an $\mathcal{L}_H$-structure, where $\mathcal{L}_H$ is the two-sorted language with the following non-logical symbols: \begin{enumerate} \item[(i)] $P$, $<$, $0$, $1$, $\infty$, $-$, $+$, $\psi$, interpreted as usual in $\Gamma_{\infty}:=\Gamma\cup\{\infty\}$, the linear ordering on $\Gamma$ being extended to a linear order on $\Gamma_{\infty}$ by $\gamma<\infty$ for $\gamma\in \Gamma$, and with $\infty$ serving as a default value by setting $-\infty=\infty$, $\gamma+\infty=\infty+\gamma=\infty+\infty=\psi(0)=\psi(\infty)=\infty$ for $\gamma\in \Gamma$; \item[(ii)] $<$, $0$, $1$, $\infty$, $-$, $+$, $\,\cdot\,$, interpreted as usual in $\k_{\infty}:=\k\cup\{\infty\}$, the linear ordering on $\k$ being extended to a linear order on $\k_{\infty}$ by $c<\infty$ for $c\in \k$, and with $\infty$ serving as a default value by setting $-\infty=\infty$, $c+\infty=\infty+c=\infty+\infty=c\infty=\infty c= \infty\infty=\infty$ for $c\in \k$; \item[(iii)] a symbol $\sc$ for the map $\k_{\infty}\times \Gamma_{\infty} \to \Gamma_{\infty}$ that is the scalar multiplication on $\k\times \Gamma$, and taking the value $\infty$ at all other points of $\k_{\infty}\times \Gamma_{\infty} \to \Gamma_{\infty}$; \item[(iv)] a symbol $:$ for the function $\Gamma_{\infty}^2\to \k_{\infty}$ that assigns to every $(\alpha,\beta)\in \Gamma^2$ with~$[\alpha]_{\k}\le [\beta]_{\k}$ and $\beta\ne 0$ the unique scalar $\alpha:\beta=c\in \k$ such that~$[{\alpha-c\beta}]_{\k}<[\beta]_{\k}$, and assigns to all other pairs in $\Gamma_{\infty}^2$ the value $\infty$. \end{enumerate}
+We construe a normalized $H$-triple $\Ga=\big((\Gamma,\psi,P), \k; \sc\!\big)$ of Hahn type as an $\mathcal{L}_H$-structure, where $\mathcal{L}_H$ is the two-sorted language with the following non-logical symbols: \begin{enumerate} \item[(i)] $P$, $<$, $0$, $1$, $\infty$, $-$, $+$, $\psi$, interpreted as usual in $\Gamma_{\infty}:=\Gamma\cup\{\infty\}$, the linear ordering on $\Gamma$ being extended to a linear order on $\Gamma_{\infty}$ by $\gamma<\infty$ for $\gamma\in \Gamma$, and with $\infty$ serving as a default value by setting $-\infty=\infty$, $\gamma+\infty=\infty+\gamma=\infty+\infty=\psi(0)=\psi(\infty)=\infty$ for $\gamma\in \Gamma$; \item[(ii)] $<$, $0$, $1$, $\infty$, $-$, $+$, $\,\cdot\,$, interpreted as usual in $\k_{\infty}:=\k\cup\{\infty\}$, the linear ordering on $\k$ being extended to a linear order on $\k_{\infty}$ by $c<\infty$ for $c\in \k$, and with $\infty$ serving as a default value by setting $-\infty=\infty$, $c+\infty=\infty+c=\infty+\infty=c\infty=\infty c= \infty\infty=\infty$ for $c\in \k$; \item[(iii)] a symbol $\sc$ for the map $\k_{\infty}\times \Gamma_{\infty} \to \Gamma_{\infty}$ that is the scalar multiplication on $\k\times \Gamma$, and taking the value $\infty$ at all other points of $\k_{\infty}\times \Gamma_{\infty}$; \item[(iv)] a symbol $:$ for the function $\Gamma_{\infty}^2\to \k_{\infty}$ that assigns to every $(\alpha,\beta)\in \Gamma^2$ with~$[\alpha]_{\k}\le [\beta]_{\k}$ and $\beta\ne 0$ the unique scalar $\alpha:\beta=c\in \k$ such that~$[{\alpha-c\beta}]_{\k}<[\beta]_{\k}$, and assigns to all other pairs in $\Gamma_{\infty}^2$ the value $\infty$. \end{enumerate}

 The symbols in (i) should be distinguished from those in (ii) even though we use the same written signs for convenience.
 The two default values $\infty$ are included to make all primitives totally defined.
+Note that in (iv) we have $\alpha:\beta=0$ if $[\alpha]_{\k} < [\beta]_{\k}$.

 Using $a1:b1=a/b$ for $a,b\in \k$ with $b\ne 0$, we see that a substructure of a normalized $H$-triple of Hahn type is also a normalized $H$-triple of Hahn type, with possibly smaller scalar field.
 Thus the $\mathcal{L}_H$-theory of normalized $H$-triples of Hahn type has a universal axiomatization (which would be easy to specify).
 Let there be given normalized $H$-triples of Hahn type,